List of awards and nominations received by Mohit Chauhan

-Mohit Chauhan is an Indian playback singer, best known as a singer in Hindi films.
-He also sings in other languages including Pahari English, Bengali, Gujarati, Kannada, Marathi, Tamil, Punjabi and Telugu.
+Mohit Chauhan is an Indian playback singer, best known for his work in Hindi films.
+He also sings in other languages, including Pahari, English, Bengali, Gujarati, Kannada, Marathi, Tamil, Punjabi and Telugu.

 Annual Central European Bollywood Awards

 The Annual Central European Bollywood Awards are fan awards with the voters mostly from Germany, Austria and Switzerland.
 They are users of the Bollywood Forum belonging to the film website, organizer of the ACEBAs.
 Chauhan has received one awards from five nominations.